Portage Lakes, Ohio

-Portage Lakes is a census-designated place (CDP) in Summit County, Ohio, United States.
-The population was 9,870 at the 2000 census.
-The city of Green is adjacent to the southeast and Akron on the north.
-The nearby Portage Lakes of the area include but are not limited to Turkeyfoot Lake, Nimisila Reservoir, Mud Lake, and Long Lake.
-The lakes are connected by a series of "channels".
-There is a Portage Lakes State Park with boat launching ramps and seasonal beach swimming.
+Portage Lakes is a census-designated place in Summit County, Ohio, United States.
+The population was 6,407 at the 2020 census.
+A suburb directly south of Akron, the community takes its name from the encompassing Portage Lakes.

-Portage Lakes is part of the Akron Metropolitan Statistical Area.
+Portage Lakes is a part of Coventry Township.
+The community includes Portage Lakes State Park, which features boatramps and seasonal beach swimming.
+Portage Lakes is part of the Akron metropolitan area.